LiteFat: Lightweight Spatio-Temporal Graph Learning for Real-Time Driver Fatigue Detection: Related Work

 Apart from GCN, other types of models are also used to learn spatial and temporal features in videos.
 For example, Mou et al. \cite{mou2021isotropic} proposed an attention-based multimodal fusion model, where images of eyes, mouths, and optical flow of the driver head are defined as three modalities.
 In this model, spatial and temporal features are encoded by the convolution neural network (CNN) and long short-term memory (LSTM) networks, respectively.
 Then the attention layer is linked after LSTM to weigh the contributions of hidden states.
 Phan et al. \cite{phan2023driver} designed and integrated an emotion detection module into the system to remove frames showing emotions that are not relevant to drowsiness.
 This process can shorten the processing time for feature extraction and detection.
+To solve the efficiency problem, Ahmed et al. \cite{ahmed2021intelligent} focused only on the regions of drivers' eyes and mouths, where both features are learned separately with CNN, and then stacking is employed as the ensemble learning technique.
+Although this paper considers the issue of model efficiency, focusing only on the driver's mouth and eye features may lead to the loss of key information, which could affect the model's detection performance consequently.